tawfikhammad/redwine-random-forest-project/README.md

 # red-wine--random-forest-prodect
+this is classification task that predicts quality of red wine if it's good or not.

+## project details:

-that is classification task that predicts quality of red wine if it's good or not.
+this is classification task that predicts quality of red wine if it's good or not.

+## Dataset content :

-This datasets is related to red variants of the Portuguese "Vinho Verde" wine.
+* This datasets is related to red variants of the Portuguese "Vinho Verde" wine.
 For more details, consult the reference [Cortez et al., 2009].
 Due to privacy and logistic issues, only physicochemical (inputs) and sensory (the output) variables are available (e.g. there is no data about grape types, wine brand, wine selling price, etc.).

-Dataset content :

 1 fixed acidity : most acids involved with wine or fixed or nonvolatile.